-Why Can’t Someone Tell Me What The New Rate Will Be And What My Taxes Will Be?
+Why Can’t Someone Tell Me What The New Rate Will Be and What My Taxes Will Be?

-Until a total Grand List, including all new values, is completed, and a new budget is adopted, no one can say what the mill rate or your tax bill will be.
+Until a total Grand List, including all new values, is completed and a new budget is adopted, no one can say what the mill rate or your tax bill will be.

-Who Initially Sets My Assessment And What Can I Do If I Think It Is Wrong?
+Who Initially Sets My Assessment and What Can I Do If I Think It Is Wrong?

-A member of the revaluation company’s staff will review your property records, and necessary adjustments will be made if you show that an error has been made in describing your property, which significantly affects its value.
+The Revaluation Company calculates the assessed value.
+If you believe that your assessment is wrong, you will have the opportunity for a meeting during the informal hearing process.
+You will be given an appointed time to come into the revaluation office to review your assessment.
+This is the proper place and time to correct any errors and miscalculations.
+A member of the revaluation company’s staff will review your property records and necessary adjustments will be made if you can demonstrate that an error has been made in describing your property which significantly affects its value.

-If there is a significant difference between the data on your property records and the state of your property, the revaluation company will schedule an inspection and review of your property.
+If there is significant difference between the data on your property records and the actual state of your property, the revaluation company will schedule an inspection and review of your property.
 In some cases, where the person appealing presents factual evidence, an adjustment can be made without additional inspection and review.